How to Soften Hot Tub Water When Hardness Keeps Returning

 Calcium Hardness

 Calcium hardness measures the amount of dissolved calcium minerals in your water.
-For a hot tub, aim for a calcium hardness level of 150 to 250 ppm:
+According to the Pool and Hot Tub Alliance, you should aim for a calcium hardness level of 150 to 250 ppm:

 • Low calcium hardness can damage your hot tub's heater and lead to foamy water.